Aleppo hospitals hit as ground battles rage

 Hospital strikes 'a big blow'

-The news of strikes on two of Aleppo's remaining hospitals at a time when its eastern districts are being battered by heavy weaponry will only compound the misery of the civilians trapped there.
+The strikes on two of Aleppo's remaining hospitals likely will only compound the misery of civilians trapped there.

-Hakimi, an orthopedic surgeon, told CNN that serious damage was caused to the electricity generator, oxygen generator and the intensive care unit at M10, "so the hospital as we speak is out of service.
+Hakimi, a UK-based orthopedic surgeon, told CNN that due to damage to the electricity and oxygen generators and the intensive care unit at M10, "the hospital as we speak is out of service.
 It's one of the main hospitals in Aleppo, so it's a big blow."

 There were no casualties in the strike on M10, Hakimi said, but three patients were killed and two members of staff were injured at the M2 hospital.
-This was hit by five artillery shells, he said, citing direct information from medical and humanitarian workers on the ground.
+Five artillery shells struck that facility, he said, citing information from medical and humanitarian workers on the ground.

-The remaining hospitals will now have to try to cope when they are already running at full capacity, he said.
-This could mean more instances where doctors have to perform surgery on patients as they lie on the bare ground because there's no space, he said, and comes as 30 doctors try to meet the needs of 250,000 people.
+The remaining hospitals are already running at full capacity, he said.
+There may be more instances in which doctors perform surgery on patients as they lie on the ground due to lack of space, he said.

-"We are so close to humanitarian catastrophe in Aleppo," said Hakimi.
+"We are so close to humanitarian catastrophe in Aleppo," Hakimi said.

-The Syria Civil Defense group, a volunteer emergency medical service, was also hit in Aleppo on the weekend, he said.
+The Syria Civil Defense group, a volunteer emergency medical service also known as the White Helmets, was also hit in Aleppo on the weekend, he said.

+UNICEF said the 30 doctors who remain in Aleppo face an increasing number of trauma cases with hardly any medical equipment or medicine to treat the injured.

+The agency cited a doctor on the ground as saying that children with low chances of survival are often left to die because of a lack of capacity or supplies.

 Pope urges peace

-Pope Francis again appealed Wednesday for peace in Syria and warned that those responsible for the bombing campaign in Aleppo will be "accountable to God" for their actions, according to Vatican Radio.
+On Wednesday, Pope Francis again appealed for peace in Syria and warned that those responsible for the bombing campaign in Aleppo will be "accountable to God" for their actions, according to Vatican Radio.

 "In expressing my deep sorrow and lively concern for what is happening in that already battered city -- where children, the elderly, the sick, young and old, all are dying -- I renew my appeal to everyone to commit themselves with all their strength to the protection of civilians as an imperative and urgent obligation," Francis said, speaking at his general audience in Rome.

-Over 200 air strikes hit the rebel-held city of Aleppo over the weekend, killing more than 100 people and injuring hundreds more, according to Ammar al-Selmo, the head of the Syria Civil Defense group.
+More than 200 airstrikes hit Aleppo over the weekend, killing more than 100 people and injuring hundreds more, according to Ammar al-Selmo of the Syria Civil Defense group.

 On Sunday, top UN officials described the Syrian regime's offensive against areas of Aleppo as "barbaric."